-Plastic covers for equipment prevents power outages from animals
+Plastic covers for equipment prevents power outages

 EDMONTON — Curious crows, acrobatic squirrels and marauding raccoons are the culprits behind a multi-billion-dollar loss to the economy each year.

 It happens when birds and animals manage to span the gap between live wires and the grounded metal structures at power substations.

 The creatures are fried and the systems short-circuit, causing a power outage and damaging electrical equipment.

 The cure looks simple, but only Edmonton’s fledgling Cantega Technologies has been able to provide the common sense solution — supplying tight-fitting plastic covers for a wide variety of equipment.

 And soon, they will be able to do this while the system is turned on — a huge advantage for utilities which are loath to shut down power.

 “We did $2.5 million in business this year, and we have no sales force,” said Marty Niles, chief executive of the power system protection firm.

 Thanks to a $500,000 investment from AVAC Ltd., a private not-for-profit Alberta company that is seeded with government money and invests in promising early stage businesses, Cantega plans to build a sales and marketing force to cover Canada and the U.S. It is also close to a deal with a global utility equipment supplier.